Vizzuality/marxan-cloud/docs/features/role-based-access-control/managing-roles/brief.md

   new project on their dashboard with a little "new" or similar visual hint, and likewise for scenarios (current or that may be created in the future) within projects they have access to.

+## Possible future workflow: scenario-specific roles

+As access control checks for operations on scenarios (reading, editing, deleting, running Marxan, etc.) are performed at scenario-level, the workflow above can be extended in future project phases to cover granting users specific roles on scenarios; at that stage, users with a role on a project can be granted a different role on one or more scenarios, or outright denied access to a scenario (for example, a project viewer could be granted scenario owner role on a specific scenario, or a project contributor could be denied access from a specific scenario within the project).